 Configuring the Metabase application database

-The application database is where Metabase stores information about users, saved questions, dashboards, and any other data needed to run the application.
-The default settings use an embedded H2 database, but this is configurable.
+The application database is where Metabase stores information about user accounts, questions, dashboards, and any other data needed to run the Metabase application.

 export MB_DB_TYPE=postgres